 3. RAVPower NP-FW50 Batteries & Dual Charger

 I’ve owned the RAVPower dual battery charger for quite some time already and can’t recommend it highly enough.
 As you may be aware the a6000 does like to drink battery juice but thankfully this charger also comes included with two NP-FW50 batteries which fit the Sony a6000 perfectly.

-4. SanDisk Extreme Pro SDHC UHS-I Memory Cards
+4. SanDisk Extreme Pro UHS-I (170/90)

 5. Manfrotto PIXI EVO Mini Tripod

 I only picked up the Manfrotto PIXI EVO Mini tripod earlier this year and now it rarely leaves my bag.
 It’s incredibly light weighing in at only 250g, supports a maximum weight of 2.5KG (plenty for the a6000 plus lens), has a maximum height of 20cm and a minimum height of just 10cm.

 7. Sony RMT-DSLR2 Wireless Remote Commander

 If you would like to control your a6000 wirelessly then the Sony RMT-DSLR2 infrared remote control is a reasonable option.
 I say reasonable because the only negative thing about this remote is that it does not work very well from behind the a6000 when you are shooting outdoors.
 It does work from the front of the camera and the side up to around 5-6 meters (18-20 feet), and indoors it also works perfectly from behind the camera as well because the infrared signal can bounce off the walls.

 8. Peak Design Cuff + Slide Lite Straps